-"Keeping a tight focus on the large company and the expansive text, Chris White’s direction is bold and wonderfully fluid."
+"Keeping a tight focus on the large company and the expansive text, Chris White’s direction is bold and wonderfully fluid."- Exeunt, on

 Scenes from 68* Years

 Chris White is freelance director specialising in international collaborations and new writing.
 He is also an Associate for the RSC, where he was assistant director before directing Trouble and Wonder in the Royal Shakespeare Theatre and a performance of Henry IV Part One in the Houses of Parliament.
 He has led residencies and projects for the Education department in America, India, China and Singapore and recently directed The Head that Wears a Crown: a production based on Shakespeare's Henry plays involving a large cast of young people performed in the RST.

 His production of A Midsummer Night’s Dream (National Centre for Performing Arts, China) currently plays in repertoire in Beijing and was the first time a foreign director worked with the NCPA acting ensemble.
 His recent production of Scenes From 68* Years (Arcola Theatre) was nominated for three OffWestEnd Awards including Best Director.
 His production of Booby’s Bay was also Offie Nominated and played earlier this year at Finborough Theatre, London before touring to The Wardrobe Theatre, Bristol and a site-specific venue in Cornwall, and will return next year.